wistaria/qailo/README.md

 ### Design Policy

-* Use only numpy (and pytest for unit testing).
+* Depends only on numpy and matplotlib (and pytest for unit testing).
-* Use pure functions only (always return the same output for each input, with no side effects).
+* Pure functions only (always return the same output for each input, with no side effects).
-* No new classes are introduced.
+* No new classes are introduced. (state vectors, density matrices, and operators are all numpy.array.)
-* All functions must be less than 30 lines.
+* All functions are less than 30 lines.

 ### Installation

 * prerequisites
   * python 3.7 or later

-* installatio
+* installation
   ```bash
   $ pip install .
   ```